juliuspleunes4/bachelorThesis/README.md

 3. **Segmentation and overlap:**  The plain text is split into segments of 1,000 words each, with an overlap of 200 words between consecutive segments.
 This larger context window increases the chances that all relevant parameters are captured together in the same context window.

 4. **Extract data:**  The `extract_data_from_text` method uses the `GPT-4o` AI model to identify and extract reported means and sample sizes from each segment.
 The model is instructed to extract values only if:
-   - The value is explicitly labeled as a `mean`.
+   - The value is explicitly labelled as a `mean`.
    - The mean is based on discrete integer data (e.g., Likert scales).
    - A sample size (`N`) is explicitly mentioned and clearly linked to the mean.